 DRG partners with autism treatment center

-Beginning this month, DRG is setting aside a share of the payments from each Young Woodworkers Kit Club kit shipment for the Christian Sarkine Autism Treatment Center, earmarked for autism research.
+Beginning January 2011, DRG is setting aside a share of the payments from each Young Woodworkers Kit Club kit shipment for the Christian Sarkine Autism Treatment Center, earmarked for autism research.

 Located in Riley Hospital for Children on the Indianapolis campus of the Indiana University-Purdue University School of Medicine, the center deals with research and education and is one of only two academic and research programs on autism in the state of Indiana -- actively treating over 600 children.